blue-sky-r/yrno-tools/README.md

 ### TDE custom wallpaper setup

-To configire live meteogram for Trinity TDE wallpaper go to Trinity-Control-Center and select No-picture for Background:
+To configure live meteogram for Trinity TDE wallpaper go to Trinity-Control-Center and select No-picture for Background:

 ![TDE Control Center](screenshot/tde-apperance-background.png)

-Proceed to Advanced-Options and click Add:
+Proceed to Advanced-Options and click Add Background Program:

 ![TDE Configure Background Program](screenshot/tde-add-bg-program.png)

 Name and Comment have just informational value.
-Enter everything into Command field.
-Shell expansion works here, so for example home dir ~ get expanded correctly.
+Enter everything into the Command field.
+Shell expansions work here, so for example home dir ~ get expanded correctly.
 TDE provides parameters %x (width), %y (height) and %f (result = generated wallpaper in png format).
-Leave Preview empty and enter anything into Executable field.
+Leave Preview empty and enter anything into the Executable field.
-This is some TDE quicks as this field is copletely ignored but must not be left empty.
+This is some TDE quirk as this field is completely ignored but must not be left empty, so enter anything.
 Keep refresh time 60 min to not abuse [yr.no Data-access-and-terms-of-service](https://hjelp.yr.no/hc/en-us/articles/360001946134-Data-access-and-terms-of-service).

-After clicking OK you should get something like this
+After clicking OK you should get something like this:

 ![TDE Advanced Background Settings](screenshot/tde-add-bg-advanced.png)

-Click OK and then Apply in Trinity Control Center - Backgound.
-The just configured program will be immediately executed and result displayed as wallpaper on the desktop.
+Click OK and then Apply in Trinity Control Center - Background.
+The just configured background program will be immediately executed and result displayed as wallpaper on the desktop.
 The wallpaper will be updated periodically as configured.
-If wallpaper is not updated check syslog (default output goes to syslog) or execute script from command line and add -v (verbose) output to stdout.
+If wallpaper is not updated check syslog (default output goes to syslog) or execute script with the pparameters from the command line and add -v (verbose) output to stdout.

 ### keywords